 I feel most everyone has experienced a period of life filled with one roller coaster ride after another.
 I can’t stand and get sick on roller coasters; however, Michella (my wife) and I am healthy and fully vaccinated, still masking up until we feel comfortable again in groups that honestly represent themselves as vaxed properly.

-In looking back, the quiet parts of the year filled with big aspirations with projects, tasks on exploring new learnings, and expanding ideas that were only a tiny seed not spouted.
+Looking back, the quiet parts of the year filled with big aspirations with projects, tasks on exploring new learnings, and expanding ideas that were only a tiny seed not spouted.
 Well, most of that didn’t happen, and I’ve been back and forth with an inner dialog of “what is your problem?”
-The truth, I’ve got a ton accomplished; all the things that were a priority with a year of transition and change got done, more or less.
+The truth is, I’ve got a ton accomplished; all the things that were a priority with a year of transition and change got done, more or less.
 My angst is due to the removed distractions, then stripping it all away, created room for other emotional, spiritual and physical work to get done.
 We’re all searching for the silver linings to the mess of a year experienced.

 We moved across the county in the last year.
 The planning for our big relocation westward started weeks after the first Covid-19 case in December 2019; unbeknownst to us, more than 33 million US cases would be confirmed 18 months later, with over 575,000 deaths attributed.
 The most change-filled and memorable year in my life.